(Last Updated: 9/14/2022)

-CFL bulbs are accepted at all Kitsap County waste facilities.
+CFL bulbs are NOT accepted at Olympic View Transfer Station.
+They are accepted at all other Kitsap County waste facilities.
 Limit 10 bulbs per day, per person.

 Fluorescent tubes are only accepted at Hansville Recycling and Garbage Facility and the Household Hazardous Waste Collection Facility.
 Limit 10 tubes per day, per person.

 Information listed here is for household items only.